sricharan2901/C-Compiler-CD/README.md

 ## Design of the Compiler

-The compiler designed process the following constructs :- -Simple C programs with declaration, assignment, printf, scanf and arithmetic operations.
+The compiler designed process the following constructs :-

+*Simple C programs with declaration, assignment, printf, scanf and arithmetic operations.
--Simple for loops and if-else statements.
+*Simple for loops and if-else statements.
--Nested for loops and if-else statements.
+*Nested for loops and if-else statements.
--Simple datatypes like int, float and char.
+*Simple datatypes like int, float and char.

-The following is considered while taking an input file for the compiler :- -Body of all if-else statements must be enclosed within parenthesis'.
+The following is considered while taking an input file for the compiler :- *Body of all if-else statements must be enclosed within parenthesis'.
--Only simple datatypes are considered.
+*Only simple datatypes are considered.
--Scope of all variables is same.
+*Scope of all variables is same.

 ## Compiler Outputs for an input code